0984567-homework/reproducible-research_homework/README.md

 4. i)Every time that the code is run, a new random walk appears for each plot.
 All of the walks start from the origin (0,0) and there is a colour gradient for how far along the walk has progressed in time.
 A random angle for up to n steps is generated in each iteration.

    ii) Random seeds are the starting point for random number generation.
 They make it so that the random numbers generated are reproducible.
-The idea is that the same seed will generate the same random number.
+The idea is that the same seed will generate the same random progression of numbers.

    iii) I added the set.seed() function and then chose the integer 456 as the seed, this means that every time the code is re-ran, the same walk is generated for each plot.
 This script is now in this repo (in the 'question-4-code' folder).